pjanec/dirigent/README.md

-# Dirigent
-## Overview
+## Dirigent Overview
 Dirigent is an application life cycle management tool controlling a set of applications running on one or multiple networked computers.
 It runs on .net and Mono platforms, supporting both Windows and Linux operating systems.

+#### Launch plans
-It allows launching a given set of applications in given order according to predefined launch plan.
+Dirigent allows launching a given set of applications in given order according to predefined launch plan.

 The plan specifies what applications to launch, on what computers, in what order and what another apps (dependencies) need to be running and initialized prior starting a given application.

-The dependencies include both local and remote applications.
+The dependencies are checked among both local and remote applications.

+#### Individual applications control
 Applications can also be terminated or restarted, either individually or all-at-once.

 An application that is supposed to run continuously can be automatically restarted after unexpected termination or crash.

+#### Application status sharing
 The applications are continuously monitored whether they are already initialized and still running.
 Their status is distributed to all agents on all machines.

-All operations can be remotely controlled from any agent, from a separate remote control tool or programatically via a small .net library.
+#### Launching apps at startup
 A launch plan can be executed automatically on computer startup.

 To speedup the startup process of a system comprising multiple interdependent computers, certain applications (not dependent on those on other computers) can be launched even before the connection among computers is estabilished.

+#### Ways of control
+All operations can be controlled from any computer via a control GUI, from a separate remote control tool or programatically via a small .net library.

+#### Local and networked mode
-A single agent executable can be configured to to run either in local or networked mode, with embedded control GUI or as GUIless background process (daemon), or as a command line control app.
+Dirigent can be configured to to run either in single-machine or networked mode, with embedded control GUI or as GUIless background process (daemon), or as a command line control application.

-## Usage

-On each computer where some apps shall be started, install and setup an agent application.

-Define launch plans into the shared config file.
-Make sure all agents use identical shared configuration file.

-Start a master on an arbitraty selected computer.
-Master may not be necessary if the dirigent is used for managing apps on just a single computer.

-In the local configuration of each agent specify the IP address and port of the master, as well as the machineId of respective agent.

-### Agent command line arguments

-By default the agent executeble works as a command line tool to send commands to agents

- agent.exe <command> <arg1> <arg2> etc.

-Zero exit code is returned on success, positive error code on failure.

-The following options changes the mode of operation:
- --daemon .... no UI at all, just a log file
- --traygui ... an icon in tray with gui control app accessible from the context menu --remotectrlgui ... not agent as such (not directly managing any local apps), just a remote control GUI that monitors the apps and remotely send commands to the agents

-Another options:
- --singlemachine .... no network, just single-machine operation (no master needed); forces --traygui automatically.
- --minimized .... start minimized (only with --traygui and --remotecontrolgui) --logfile xyz.log ... what log file to use --autostartplan <plan_name> ... immediately loads and starts executing an initial plan before the connection to the master is estabilished

-## Architecture

-#### Agents and master
+#### Arhitecture

 Each computer is running an agent process.
 One of the computers runs a master process.
 Agents connect to a single master.
 The master's role is to broadcast messages from agents to all other agents.